 Hearing loss/reduction caused by an ear infection can make it harder for kids to listen and follow instructions, especially while in the classroom.
 Consistent ear infections at an early age can also impact the development of a child’s auditory pathway, making it hard for them to process what it is they’re hearing.
 This is known as an auditory processing deficit.
-Kids with this typically have trouble processing two or more instructions or pieces of information, and also have trouble understanding speech in noise.
+Kids with this typically have trouble processing two or more instructions or pieces of information and also have trouble understanding speech in noise.
 This makes it difficult for them to stay focused, and they can miss key instructions in the presence of background noise.

 Due to the potential negative impact on developing auditory processing that chronic otitis media can have, it is not surprising that associated skills can also be affected.
 Due to the inability to break up phonemes in words, a child who has had numerous ear infections can be at higher risk for reading difficulties, including dyslexia.

 What to do?

 To be clear, not all ear infections will lead to these kinds of repercussions.
-As mentioned earlier, almost every child will face one (or multiple) ear infection at some point – but I do want to stress the importance of appropriately monitoring their hearing health.
+As mentioned earlier, almost every child will face one (or multiple) ear infections at some point – but I do want to stress the importance of appropriately monitoring their hearing health.
 This simply means to take action when action is needed.
 Keep an eye (or an ear) out for any concerning behavior, and ask your doctor about a hearing test.
 According to the iHear program and the American Academy of Audiology, children should be getting their hearing tested in preschool, kindergarten, grade 1, 3, 5 and either 7 or 9.
 A simple hearing test isn’t much to ask for, especially when it comes to the long-term well-being of our children.